Resistance Training Reduces Mortality

 Does resistance training improve longevity?

-Yes.
 Regular resistance training is linked with lower all-cause mortality and better long-term health outcomes.

 Explanation

 Resistance training preserves muscle mass and strength, which are critical predictors of independence and survival in older adults.
-Sarcopenia — age-related muscle loss — accelerates frailty, fall risk, and hospitalizations, all of which shorten lifespan.
-Strength training counters this decline by stimulating muscle growth, improving bone density, and enhancing metabolic health.
+Sarcopenia — age-related muscle loss — accelerates frailty, fall risk, and hospitalizations.
+Large cohort studies show that individuals who perform resistance training at least twice per week have significantly lower mortality rates.

 Incorporate 2–3 resistance training sessions per week to preserve strength and independence.